Sara Bareilles: Collaborations with other artists

-In 2011, as pop rock band Maroon 5 was touring in promotion for their Hands All Over album, Bareilles contributed to the female vocals (originally belonging to Lady Antebellum) for the song Out of Goodbyes.
+In 2011, as Maroon 5 was touring in promotion for their Hands All Over album, Bareilles contributed to the female vocals (originally belonging to Lady Antebellum) for the song "Out of Goodbyes".

-She appeared with the band Sugarland for a cover of Dexys (Midnight Runners)'s Come on Eileen in a YouTube exclusive.
+She appeared with the band Sugarland for a cover of Dexys (Midnight Runners)'s "Come on Eileen" in a YouTube exclusive.

-In December 2010, Bareilles appeared on the second-season finale of The Sing-Off to sing King of Anything with The Backbeats.
+In December 2010, Bareilles appeared on the second-season finale of The Sing-Off to sing "King of Anything" with The Backbeats.
 She joined The Sing-Off as a judge in its third season alongside musicians Ben Folds and Shawn Stockman (of Boyz II Men).
-She and Folds sang the Frank Loesser classic Baby, It's Cold Outside on a Christmas-themed episode of the show in December 2011.
-Folds later produced, played on, and provided backing vocals on Bareilles' 2012 EP Once Upon Another Time, and also provided the forward to her 2015 book, Sounds Like Me: My Life (So Far) In Song.
+She and Folds sang the Frank Loesser classic "Baby, It's Cold Outside" on a Christmas-themed episode of the show in December 2011.
+Folds later produced, played on, and provided backing vocals on Bareilles's 2012 EP Once Upon Another Time.
+He provided the foreword to Sounds Like Me.

-She performed the duet Love Won't Let You Get Away with Seth MacFarlane on his debut studio album, Music Is Better Than Words, and reunited to perform the song with him at Club Nokia on March 26, 2011.
+She performed the duet "Love Won't Let You Get Away" with Seth MacFarlane on his debut studio album, Music Is Better Than Words, and reunited to perform the song with him at Club Nokia on March 26, 2011.

-Bareilles was featured on the track titled Mango Tree, from the Zac Brown Band album titled Jekyll + Hyde, which was released on April 28, 2015.
-The song title was originally released under the title Christmas Tree.
+Bareilles was featured on the track titled "Mango Tree", from the Zac Brown Band album titled Jekyll + Hyde, which was released on April 28, 2015.
+The song title was originally released under the title "Christmas Tree".

-Bareilles was featured on Summer is Over, the first single from Jon McLaughlin's third studio album, Promising Promises, a re-issue of his self-released album Forever If Ever.
+Bareilles was featured on "Summer is Over", the first single from Jon McLaughlin's third studio album, Promising Promises, a re-issue of his self-released album Forever If Ever.
 McLaughlin released the selection in January 2012.

 MacFarlane's Christmas album Holiday for Swing, released on September 30, 2014, would also feature Bareilles.
-She joined him on another rendition of Baby, It's Cold Outside.
+She joined him on another rendition of "Baby, It's Cold Outside".
 The album, which also featured collaborations with Norah Jones and Frank Sinatra's bassist Chuck Berghoffer as well as a 65-piece orchestra, was recorded at Abbey Road Studios in London.

 Bareilles collaborated with Folds again in January 2018 at The Kennedy Center for his DECLASSIFIED: Ben Folds Presents concert series with the National Symphony Orchestra.
-Joined by violinist, singer, and Pulitzer Prize-winning composer Caroline Shaw, the orchestra performed classical music, modern compositions by Shaw, and five of Bareilles's songs, including She Used to Be Mine from Waitress.
-Shaw and Dominic Mekky would arrange the orchestral parts for a performance of Love Song.
-Shaw and Folds joined the orchestra, on vocals and percussion respectively, to back Bareilles on Brave.
-She, Folds, and Shaw harmonized together on Once Upon Another Time.
+Joined by violinist, singer, and Pulitzer Prize-winning composer Caroline Shaw, the orchestra performed classical music, modern compositions by Shaw, and five of Bareilles's songs, including "She Used to Be Mine" from Waitress.
+Shaw and Dominic Mekky would arrange the orchestral parts for a performance of "Love Song".
+Shaw and Folds joined the orchestra, on vocals and percussion respectively, to back Bareilles on "Brave".
+She, Folds, and Shaw harmonized together on "Once Upon Another Time".